domjancik/JoseQ-Python/README.md

 Anyways, I think that the decision here is to:
 - Use strings for communication (easier readability in Serial monitors, less wasted effort)
-- Send single control changes (to reduce load) together with occassional (idea: reveal format - able to assign details levels to parts of text (names: sidenot, sidenote, derail, explain, ...)) full state update to avoid state drift
+- Send single control changes (to reduce load) together with occassional (idea: reveal format - able to assign details levels to parts of text (names: sidenot, sidenote, derail, explain, ...)) full state update to avoid state drift (single control changes should be pretty easy to implement with the object/callback based approach used in JoseQ)